 The generally stated incidence of a uterus rupturing in labour after a Caesarean section is about 1 in 200 cases, although the incidence in studies I have seen reported varies from 1 in 70 to 1 in over 300.
 The implied risk will vary according to circumstances and be greater for some women than others.

 Impact of having a previous successful VBAC.
-This incidence of uterine rupture and risk of uterine rupture does not decrease if you have had a successful VBAC prior to this current pregnancy.
+This incidence of uterine rupture and risk of uterine rupture does not decrease if you have had a successful VBAC before this current pregnancy.
 A successful VBAC will increase the likelihood of you having a more efficient and quicker labour and a spontaneous vaginal delivery rather than an operative vaginal delivery.

 Increased risk of uterine rupture